MatthijsKamstra/lia-angular-test/README.md

 - files generate with Angular CLI (aka `ng g service foobar`)
 - VSCODE [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [formatting](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) is active on save

+## POC

+assumptions everywhere, thats why it is a Proof-of-concept

+- tabs (not spaces)
+- formatting (see above)
+- vars above the constructor (probably always a good idea, but ...)
+- ...

 ## how it works

 convert folders